sparkmeter/sink/docs/protocol.md

 ### Hello New Client

-The server has accepted the new client's connection and is telling the client the `instance_id` value.
+The server has accepted the new client's connection and is telling the client its `instance_id` value.

 ### Instance ID Mismatch

-The client's instance_id was not what the server expected.
+The client and server's instance_ids did not match up.
 The connection will close.

 ### Quarantined